 We can anticipate that Ivan Ivanov wouldn’t like to face any restrictions and inconveniences once deciding to move to some of the European countries.
 Therefore, let us present to you the entry and visa requirements for Russian citizens who are thinking about immigrating to Serbia, and making Serbia their habitual residency.

-The most important condition you should bear in mind is that you don’t have to fulfill any pre-condition or obtain a visa to enter Serbia!
+The most important condition you should bear in mind is that you don’t have to fulfill any pre-conditions or obtain a visa to enter Serbia!
 Russian citizens have a visa-free regime for tourist stays for up to 30 days.

 This special treatment is the consequence of solid diplomatic relations between Russia and Serbia and concluded bilateral agreements between these two countries.
 It indeed categorizes Russian citizens as privileged ones, when it comes to the immigration aspect.